-These two are also the first sibling to reach the North and South Poles.
+They are also the first siblings to reach the North and South Poles.
 The ladies’ adventurous spirits were sparked by their father, a retired Indian Army Officer.

-According to the twins, “mountaineering has taught [them] that life contract or expands in proportion to one’s courage”
+According to the twins, “mountaineering has taught [them] that life contracts or expands in proportion to one’s courage”.

 Year of birth: 1970

 In 2011, Kaltenbrunner became the second woman to summit the fourteen eight-thousanders – the 14 mountains which are more than 8000 meters above sea-level – and the first woman to achieve this feat without the help of supplementary oxygen or high-altitude porters.